CoPilot GPS is an app that should help you safely navigate when towing your caravan. It's not free; there's an annual subscription.

 Test Two: Returning Home - A complete fail!

-After picking the best route to the campsite, it was not the same for the return trip.
+After picking the best route to the campsite, the return trip was not the same.
 Instead, it insisted we took the caravan over the top of the Berwyn Mountains.

 I kept checking it was in caravan mode, and it was.
 But it just would not plot the best route, despite my trying.